,

 Anaerobic digestion is a natural process that occurs in the absence of air.
 During this process, micro-organisms stabilize the waste organic matter and release biogas as a by-product.

 Biogas consists mainly of methane and carbon dioxide gases.
-Burning biogas can produce energy like natural gas.
-The energy produced using biogas is renewable, unlike natural gas.
+Burning biogas can produce energy like natural gas; however, the energy produced using biogas is renewable, unlike natural gas.
+Nowadays, renewable energy sources are preferred over the natural fossil fuel energy sources, to slow the global warming effect.

-Stabilized organic wastes from a digester, known as digestate, contain less odour than the unstable waste or no odour at all, yet retain almost all the nutrients from the feed material.
+Stabilized organic wastes from a digester, known as digestate, contain less odour than the unstable waste, or no odour at all, yet retain almost all the nutrients from the feed material.
 Applying the digestate to cropland may replace commercial fertilizers, so anaerobic digesters can bring several benefits.

 The primary objective of this factsheet is to illustrate the following: